 The per-application dose from your research protocol.

 Concentration = mg ÷ ml of water.
 Ml per dose = dose ÷ concentration.
-In a U-100 syringe, 1 unit = 0.01 ml → units = ml × 100.
-With the 1 ml/10 mg rule: every 10 units = 1 mg.
-Water never changes the dose, only the volume you measure.
+On a U-100 syringe, 1 unit = 0.01 ml → units = ml × 100.
+Water never changes the dose, only the volume you measure — but it does change the units you draw, which is why the number that matters is the one on your spec sheet, not an average: some vials take 1 ml and some take 7.5 ml.

 Reference technique — the same one printed in your kit protocol.